 Beyonce, Jay Z celebrate twins at star-studded baby shower

-Beyonce and Jay Z celebrated the impending birth of their twins with a "push party" on May 20, 2017.
-LOS ANGELES - Beyonce and Jay Z have celebrated the impending birth of their twins with a star-studded baby shower A picture posted on the singer's Instagram account Sunday shows Beyonce in a bikini top and highlighting her pregnancy with an intricate design painted on her belly.
+A picture posted on the singer's Instagram account Sunday shows Beyonce in a bikini top and highlighting her pregnancy with an intricate design painted on her belly.
+A note on the photos show "The Carter Push Party " took place on Saturday.

 Add your comments below